The Wilderness Need Association is based on three premises

 The issue surfaced in visiting 24 Virginia wilderness areas.
 We learned that—yes, as most people think, certain areas of wilderness are highly overused.
 In the East, areas close to the Appalachian Trail or well-known features are being loved to death.
 But, for the most part, Virginia wilderness is minimally known and rarely visited.

-Returning to western wilderness areas that we had hiked in the 70s to 90s, we found a similar phenomenon.
+Since 2015, we’ve found a similar phenomenon in returning to many western wilderness areas we hiked in the 70s to 90s.
 Examples:

 - The popular Sawtooth Wilderness in central Idaho is heavily backpacked in summer season; but most visitors camp at the same dozen lakes (of more than 100) in several popular areas; hiking less than 25 percent of 350 trail miles.

-- On a 2018 trip to Eagle Cap Wilderness in Oregon, we found good, hardly-used trails in the southwest side while the northeast side around Eagle Cap Peak is heavily used.
+- On a 2018 trip to Eagle Cap Wilderness in Oregon, we found good, seldom-used trails in the southwest side while the northeast side around Eagle Cap Peak is heavily used.